 Fishing: Try your luck at fishing from shore, spearfishing, or diving for lobster and octopus with the locals!
 Via boat, barracuda and a variety of snappers are found close to shore, while offshore catches include tuna, kingfish, mackerel, and wahoo.
 Creek fishing is also possible throughout the islands.
 We can help arrange daily or multi-day fishing charters throughout the region.
 You can also fish right from our dock with the local kids.

 Beaches: Isla Bastimentos boasts some of the best beaches in Bocas del Toro.
-The closest beach to the Sea Monkey -- and arguably the most beautiful beach on the island -- is Wizard Beach/Playa Primera.
+The closest beach to the Sea Monkey is Wizard Beach/Playa Primera.
 It is just a 15-20 minute walk from the Sea Monkey through lush jungle and is usually nearly deserted.
-A short walk from there, or a short boat ride from our dock, is the famed Red Frog Beach.
-Those seeking solitude can hike from Red Frog Beach to Polo Beach -- named after a colorful local resident -- and on from there to Long Beach/Playa Larga.
-In calm conditions, it is also possible to take a boat from our dock to Polo and Long Beach.
-Guests can take a day tour to the twin Cayos Zapatillas, located at the far tip of Isla Bastimentos, taking in their white sand beaches and excellent snorkeling.
-Isla Carenero, a 5-minute boat ride away, also features several small, quiet beaches easily reached on foot.
+A short boat ride from our dock is the famed Red Frog Beach.
+By far the most beautiful beach around is just past Red Frog at Polo Beach, named after a colorful local character.
+You can get there via boat when it's calm or hike there through the jungle with Bastimentos Alive, sampling tropical fruits and learning about the island along the way.
+A day tour to the twin Cayos Zapatillas, located at the far tip of Isla Bastimentos, includes white sand beaches and excellent snorkeling.
+Isla Carenero, a 3-minute boat ride away, also has several small, quiet beaches easily reached on foot.
 On Isla Colon, the two most popular beaches are Starfish/Playa Estrella, which features very calm waters and a variety of casual seafood restaurants situated in the sand, and Playa Bluff, 3 miles of secluded beaches with pounding surf and a few excellent beach bars and restaurants.

 Birdwatching: A wide variety of bird species thrive in Bocas del Toro.
 Swan's Cay, at the northern tip of Isla Colon, is the only place in the Caribbean where the red-billed tropic bird nests.
 The Cay is also home to the brown booby.
 Sea birds found throughout the archipelago -- and right in front of the Sea Monkey -- include gulls, pelicans, and terns, as well as frigates.
 Local mangrove forests host egrets, herons, cormorants, kingfishers, and sandpipers, while the jungles abound with various species of parrot, hummingbird, hawks, owls, woodpeckers, and toucans, to name a few.